btcpayserver/btcpayserver-doc/docs/LedgerWallet.md

 This document shows how to connect Ledger Nano S Wallet to BTCPay Server.

 :::warning
 Direct Ledger Nano S integration has been **deprecated**.
-For Bitcoin wallets, you can use Ledger Nano S regularly via the [new hardware wallet integration](Vault).
+For Bitcoin wallets, you can use your Ledger hardware wallet regularly via the [new hardware wallet integration](Vault).

 For [altcoin](Altcoins.md) wallets, you can spend funds from your external wallet, sign a transaction within the [internal wallet](Wallet.md) with [HD Private Key or mnemonic seed](Wallet.md#signing-with-hd-private-key-or-mnemonic-seed) or a [hot wallet](Wallet.md#signing-with-a-hot-wallet).